1- Monaco (France)

 7- Venice (Italy)

 The Canal Grande is the zone of your dream in this Italian city, a square meter will cost you about 12-15 thousands of euros.
 The city is known for its gondolas, Carnivals and amazing museums.

 The Italian capital is the 8th expensive European city in the luxury estate market.
 A square meter cost between 11.5 and 13 thousand euros.
 Piazza Di Spagna is the most expensive area.

 The life quality of the Bavaria capital attract the buyers.
 One million euros will pay you an apartment with a surface of 87 square meters. the Pienzenauerstraβe is the most priced zone in the city.

 10- Vienna (Austria)

-The capital offer a good life quality that attract the buyer to purchase a square meter for 14 to 25 thousands euros.
-The most expensive square in the city is the Kaasgraben street.
-The largest city of Austria is known for The Valse dance and for its well known musicians such as Mozart and Strauss.
+The capital offers a good life quality that attracts the buyer to purchase a square meter for 14 to 25 thousands euros.
+The most expensive square in the city is Kaasgraben street.
+The largest city of Austria is known for The Valse dance and for its well-known musicians such as Mozart and Strauss.